The

 After the segmentation and gastrulation phases

 are completed, organogenesis begins.
-In
+In this

-with a process called metamerization, in
+process called metamerization, in which the

-called metameres along the embryo’s longitudinal axis.
+along the embryo’s longitudinal axis.
+At this stage, the

-At this stage, the mesoderm develops masses called somites on
+mesoderm develops masses called somites on either

-skeletal muscles will develop.
+muscles will develop.

 Source: Dr. K. Tosney, University